 The Section for Meteorology and Oceanography (MetOs) does research and teaching in the subjects fields meteorology, oceanography and climate.
-The MetOs-section embraces three research groups.
+The MetOs section embraces over three research groups at the Department of Geosciences.

 Meteorology is often associated with weather forecasts, but the research field includes several phenomena such as extreme weather, polar lows, the jet streams, to sky physics to mention some.
 We do research in a variety of atmospheric phenomena and processes and employ numerical simulations, mathematical analysis and field work.
 Central themes include atmospheric dynamics, radiation theory, cloud physics and atmospheric chemistry.